JarkkoPFC/meshlete/README.md

 The tool outputs the generated data in *p3g* file format that was developed to be Arduino-friendly and to enable rendering 3D models straight from read-only memory without need for run-time data processing.
 The format is quite straight forward and documented in **doc/file_format_p3g.xlsx** if you want to parse it.
 The tool also supports debug output to Collada (dae) file format to visualize the generated meshlets e.g. in [Blender](https://www.blender.org).
 The input 3D model can be in *dae*, *obj*, *fbx*, *lwo* or *3ds* file formats, but be aware that the format parsing can be a bit flaky so try different format if you have problems with one.

-For the generated *p3g* file the tool supports custom vertex formats, which are defined in **bin/vfmt.xml** file, so you can define for example multiple UVís, color channels, custom data layout and packing using expressions.
+For the generated *p3g* file the tool supports custom vertex formats, which are defined in **bin/vfmt.xml** file, so you can define for example multiple UV‚Äôs, color channels, custom data layout and packing using expressions.
 There are some predefined formats in the file, but you can add more or define your own vertex format config file (use with **-vc** argument).
 When running the tool the used vertex format is defined with **-vf** argument followed by the name of the format in the config.

 An example to split the Suzanne model to meshlets with bounding spheres and visibility cones and 10 bytes/vertex format (packed position+normal):
 ```